joe-sky/jsx-sfc/packages/use-templates/README.md

 ## Introduction

-`use-templates` is a tiny custom hook for render JSX tags of functional components with **separation of concerns for view**.
+`use-templates` is a tiny custom hook for render JSX tags of functional components with **separation of view concerns**.

 ## Features

-- ✨ Tiny size, only ~600b and no any dependencies
+- 🌟 Clear syntax design based on JSX and render props pattern
-- 💫 Clear syntax design based on JSX and render props pattern
+- 💫 Support rendering JSX by blocks, each block can have its own logic codes([See here for details](#what-logic-code-is-suitable-for-separate-jsx-blocks))
-- 🌟 Support rendering JSX by blocks, each block can have its own logic codes([See here for details](#what-logic-code-is-suitable-for-separate-jsx-blocks))
+- 🚀 Tiny size, only ~600b and no any dependencies

 ## Motivation